 Spoiler alert!
-I've been a HUGE fan of the Norwegian Air 787 experience since flying with them for the first time in September 2015 on an economy class ticket from London Gatwick to Miami, Florida.
+I've been a HUGE fan of the Norwegian Air 787 experience since flying with them for the first time on an economy ticket from London Gatwick to Miami.

 Booking two and a half weeks in advance, I paid $400 for the base fare, plus another $81 for a hot meal, seat reservation, and checked bag (the last of which I didn't need as I was traveling with a carry-on size backpack).